miaoGitHubs/meanApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## How to run project in local

+Use one terminal for backend: goto \MEANApp\backend directory, and enter "npm start".
+Use another terminal for frontend: goto \MEANApp directory, and enter "ng serve".

+## How to deploy this project to heroku
+1. Goto angular.json: "outputPath": "backend/angular",
+2. Open terminal: ng build --prod
+3. Login Heroku and commit change to it so that deploy it on Heroku:
+1). heroku login
+2). git add .
+3). git commit -am "make it better"
+4). git push heroku master